 Important Note: On February 1, 2018, the AQB adopted changes to the Real Property Appraiser Qualification Criteria that went into effect on May 1, 2018.
 Individual states may choose to implement on or after May 1, 2018 (but may opt to keep the current Criteria in place).
 It is important for individuals to check with their state regulatory agencies to determine what the requirements are in their state.

 Interested in becoming a real property appraiser?
 Click here for more information!

-New: Real Property Appraiser Qualification Criteria (effective May 1, 2018)
+Real Property Appraiser Qualification Criteria (effective Jan 1, 2020)

 Real Property Appraiser Qualification Criteria Q&As